 Aniracetam or Oxiracetam

-Piracetam may as well qualify, given that it has similar effect to aniracetam & oxiracetam and is backed by more research, yet I’m placing more trust in the latter two racetam compounds for having a more pronounced acute cognitive effect.
-Oxiracetam in particular has been demonstrated to possess neuroprotective qualities in traumatic brain injury (TBI) rat models by ameliorating neurotoxic conditions while enhancing cognitive functions related to memory & learning.
-While TBI & hangover is a definite false equivalency, the data does corroborate with the wealth of online anecdotes in support of racetams’ abilities to curb hangovers.
+Piracetam may as well qualify, given that it has similar effect to aniracetam and oxiracetam and is backed by more research, yet I’m placing more trust in the latter two racetam compounds for having a more pronounced acute cognitive effect.
+Oxiracetam in particular has been demonstrated to possess neuroprotective qualities in traumatic brain injury (TBI) rat models by ameliorating neurotoxic conditions while enhancing cognitive functions related to memory and learning.
+While TBI and hangover is a definite false equivalency, the data does corroborate with the wealth of online anecdotes in support of racetams’ abilities to curb hangovers.
 More on Racetams.